virgili0/Virgilio/Career Paths/Machine Learning Engineer Career Path/README.md

 >- 1 Get an idea of the main concepts through an **entire pass of this** [Stanford course](https://www.youtube.com/watch?v=vT1JzLTH4G4&list=PL3FW7Lu3i5JvHM8ljYj-zLfQRF3EO8sYv), don't worry too much about the math explanations, focus on the **what and why**.

->- 2 Deeply explore **one topic at time**, with theory + tutorials + examples (e.g. RNN theory + RNN tutorials + RNN examples)
+>- 2 Deeply explore **one topic at a time**, with theory + tutorials + examples (e.g. RNN theory + RNN tutorials + RNN examples)
 >with the links and resources of the topic section of the guide.

->- 3 After iterating the 2nd step for each topic, walk again through the entire Stanford course.
-This time you can fully understand all the formulas, connecting them and catching also the "math flow" of the course.
+>- 3 After iterating the 2nd step for each topic, go through the entire Stanford course again.
+This time you can fully understand all the formulae, connecting them and catching also the "math flow" of the course.

 This iterative process (1-2-2-2-2.....-3) can be repeated as many times as you want, and will probably construct in your mind a nice **general schema** of the things.
 In each complete iteration you can drop one or more topics, and focus on the ones that are more interesting to you or not so clear.